 6. Getting Online

-In 2022 an internet connection can feel as crucial as hot water, so getting this connected is likely to be a priority.
+In 2024 an internet connection can feel as crucial as hot water, so getting this sorted is a priority.
 It can take as long as a month for a property to be connected to broadband internet in the UK, so we’d recommend placing an order as far before the move as possible.
 If you’ll still be offline for too long you can opt for a short-term mobile internet package to cover you before the start of your main service.

 4G and 5G mobile routers can be used anywhere with a mobile signal with no set-up required.
 They’re a great option not only for short-term cover but also for homes where broadband infrastructure isn’t available.